Peru flag

-The postal code for Quiaca is 21390 in Puno, Sandia, Peru.
-The table below lists ZIP codes and postcodes for places within Quiaca.
+The Postal Codes (Códigos postales) for Quiaca is 21390 in Sandia, Puno, Sandia, Peru.
+The table below lists Postal Codes and postcodes for places within Quiaca.

 Postal Codes for Places in Quiaca